To answer the many questions about Personal Colour Analysis (PCA), I hope this page is helpful.

 I can speak only for myself here.
 I appreciate that there are online PCA services and my comments do not apply to them.
 Only they know their accuracy rate once women are finally draped in person.
 In my experience, it’s about 50:50.
 I’m aiming for 100% and Photo PCA doesn’t come close enough for my comfort.

 In my opinion, photography is a dangerous thing in colour analysis.
 I get sent photos every day from women who live far from analysts and I cannot bring myself to refuse to help.
 But when I do, I tell myself that I’m not really doing women a service at all.
 Show me the same woman in a photo taken at different times of day and I’m looking at three different colourings.
-When have you ever met anyone and found they look precisely as you thought?
+Even pictures taken in sequence all look different.
+How can I know which is real?
+When have you ever met anyone and found they look precisely as you thought from pics?
 Colour analysis must be performed in real time by human eyes connected to a human brain.
 For me, this is a non-negotiable.